Investigating the role of mergers in galaxy assembly in the early Universe (z > 5): Discussion

 To understand our findings on the merger induced SFR enhancement across cosmic time, it is useful to compare them to the predictions of semi-analytic models of galaxy formation, and to hydro-dynamical simulations of galaxy mergers at different redshifts.
 First, we consider the Semi-analytic Forecasts for JWST simulation catalogue.
 This project makes predictions for the distribution and properties of galaxies from $z=0$ to redshift $10$, and is based on the Santa Cruz semi-analytic model (hereafter SC-SAM\footnote{The catalog and relevant information can be found at this webpage \url{https://flathub.flatironinstitute.org/sam-jwst-deep}}) of galaxy formation \citep{somerville15,somerville21}.
 As shown in \citet{yung19a} and \citet{yung19b}, the physical framework and implementation of this model can reproduce the observed photometry of galaxies from $z=0$ to $z=10$, and the distribution functions of fundamental galaxy properties (e.g., M$_{\rm UV}$, M$_\ast$, SFR) and related scaling relations, down to the lowest masses of M$_\ast \sim 10^7$ M$_\odot$, which can now be reached with JWST at the EoR.
 More details on the physics considered in these models can be found in a series of studies \citep{yung19a,yung19b,yung20,yung22}.

 For this comparison, we consider the JWST ultradeep lightcones, which are a set of $8$ deep-field lightcone realizations, each covering an area of $132$ arcmin$^2$.
 This includes a total number of $\sim 2$ Million simulated galaxies from $z=0$ to $z=10$, which provides enough statistics for our work while not excessively overloading the computational effort required for the subsequent analysis.
 In this simulation, the lightcone contains galaxies well below those observable with JWST.
-For our purposes, we apply a magnitude cut of $30$ in the F444W band, and a redshift selection ranging from $5$ to $10$ to match our observations.
+For our purposes, we apply a magnitude cut of $30$ in the F444W band, which is approximately the depth of JWST imaging observations used in this study, and a redshift selection ranging from $5$ to $10$ to match our selected galaxy sample.
 For each galaxy this catalog includes the information on the time since it last went through a major or minor merger, as two separate columns $t_{\rm major merge}$ and $t_{\rm merge}$.
 It also includes information on the stellar mass of the primary galaxy that went through a merger and on the instantaneous SFR, which is the quantity more directly comparable to our SFR values.
-In this work, we identify minor and major mergers in the models by selecting galaxies that underwent, respectively, a minor or major merger (down to mass ratios of $10$:$1$ and $4$:$1$) within the observability timescales defined in Section \ref{sec:merger_timescales} for the Gini-M$_{20}$ and the golden merger criteria.
+In this work, we identify minor and major mergers in the models by selecting galaxies that underwent, respectively, a minor or major merger (down to mass ratios of $10$:$1$ and $4$:$1$) within the observability timescales defined in Section \ref{sec:merger_timescales} for the Gini-M$_{20}$ and the golden merger criteria (the function represented by the red curve in Fig. \ref{fig:merger_timescales}).

 There are several approximations in this procedure.
 First, we assume that the number of galaxies that have experienced a merger in the last few Myr is the same as the number of galaxies that are going to coalesce within the same time, which are those identified by our morphological selection.
 In addition, the catalog associated to the simulated lightcone reports mass ratios that are based on the total baryonic mass of the galaxies (thus including gas, dust, and stars), while in the observations we consider the stellar mass ratios of colliding galaxies when defining the merger type and the corresponding observability timescale.